-Over the past few years, we’ve had the privilege of helping dozens of seniors downsize and relocate to Kendal at Granville.
-This life plan community offers independent living in lovely little cottages and villas, in addition to assisted living and skilled nursing apartments.
-There’s a lot to love about Kendal.
-With a backdrop of wooded hillsides and wildflower-lined walking paths, Kendal is well known for its first-class health and wellness facilities and a wide range of activities.
+Over the past few years, we’ve had the privilege of helping dozens of seniors downsize and relocate to Otterbein Granville (formerly Kendal).
+This life plan community offers independent living in lovely little cottages, villas and apartments in addition to assisted living and skilled nursing services.
+There’s a lot to love about Otterbein Granville.
+With a backdrop of wooded hillsides and wildflower-lined walking paths, Otterbein is well known for its first-class health and wellness facilities and a wide range of activities.
 The list of authors, artists and musicians who have visited it is long and illustrious.
-But what makes Kendal so special are the people who call it home; people like Nancy B.
+But what makes Otterbein so special are the people who call it home; people like Nancy B.

 While helping Nancy downsize from a home she’d lived in since the early 1990's, the Songbird team learned more about her and her large and accomplished family.
 We are honored to share some of Nancy’s story in this space.